 The primary goal of this multidisciplinary fellowship is to provide you with the knowledge, skills and strategies for successfully initiating and maintaining a preventive cardiology career using a team approach.
 The program provides additional research opportunities for fellows interested in cardiology careers with an emphasis on prevention.

-We have a state-of-the-art preventive cardiology program that involves comprehensive coronary risk factor reduction, including the management of lipid disorders, exercise training, nutrition and smoking cessation.
-During the exercise laboratory experience, fellows spend allotted time in the preventive cardiology clinic working one-on-one with a cardiovascular prevention specialist.
+Mayo Clinic has a state-of-the-art preventive cardiology program that involves comprehensive coronary risk factor reduction, including the management of lipid disorders, exercise training, nutrition and smoking cessation.
+During the exercise laboratory experience, fellows can become proficient in performing and interpreting O2 consumption exercise testing.
+Trainees also spend allotted time in the preventive cardiology clinic working one-on-one with a cardiovascular prevention specialist evaluating and managing both primary and secondary prevention issues in adult patients.

-The Preventive Cardiology Fellowship seeks to alleviate a perceived shortage in investigators who have state-of-the-art research skills applied to the prevention of our nation's leading cause of death, cardiovascular disease.
+The Preventive Cardiology Fellowship seeks to alleviate a perceived shortage in investigators who apply state-of-the-art research skills to the prevention of the leading cause of death in the United States, cardiovascular disease.